d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Base Network Block

+The base network block is used to extract features from input images.
+For simplicity,
-The base network block is used to extract features from original images.
-To simplify the computation, we will construct a small base network.
-This network consists of three height and width downsample blocks connected in a series, so it doubles the number of channels at each step.
-When we input an original image with the shape $256\times256$, the base network block outputs a feature map with the shape $32 \times 32$.
+we construct a small base network consisting of three downsampling blocks that double the number of channels at each block.
+Given a $256\times256$ input image, this base network block outputs $32 \times 32$ feature maps ($256/2^3=32$).

 ```{.python .input}
 def base_net():